robindevilliers/material-ui-materials/README.md

 And now you can make  whatever changes are necessary.

-## Updating Materials Toolkit code.
+## Updating Materials Toolkit code

 From time to time, you will  want to update the current repo against the original maximillian materials toolkit repo.